-The Zagros was an important element of CASP studies from 2001-2004.
-Our research focus was the structural evolution of the range during the late Mesozoic-Cenozoic with fieldwork a key component of the work from the outset.
-Topics include detailed outcrop studies of large dissected folds similar to neighbouring prospective and producing structures, study of inherited pre-orogen geometries and the interaction of evolving structures with contemporaneous depositional systems.
+The Zagros was an important element of CASP studies from 2001 to 2004.
+Our research focus was the structural evolution of the range during the late Mesozoic to Cenozoic, with fieldwork a key component of the work from the outset.
+Topics include detailed outcrop studies of large dissected folds similar to neighbouring prospective and producing structures, the study of inherited pre-orogen geometries and the interaction of evolving structures with contemporaneous depositional systems.
 A major aspect of the work was the construction of serial cross sections at 1:100,000 and balancing and restoration of sections at 1:250,000 integrated in a GIS database.
 Additional fieldwork was carried out in 2005 to support our work on the Palaeozoic of Arabia Project.

 Most Recent Reports

 - Paleozoic of Arabia Project: Summary report CASP.PZA2011-13.10

 - Whole rock geochemistry, mineralogy and source potential of shales from the Khabour Formation in the Akkas-1 well and Chia Zinnar section CASP.PZA2011-13.6

 - Petrography and whole rock geochemistry of the Chalki basalts in northern Iraq CASP.PZA2011-13.5

 - Petrography and whole rock geochemistry of the Late Devonian Pirispiki Formation at outcrop in northern Iraq CASP.PZA2011-13.4